turingschool/backend-curriculum-site/module1/lessons/class_methods.md

 ## Learning Goals
-*  explain the syntactic difference between class an instance methods
+*  explain the syntactic difference between class and instance methods
 *  explain when a developer might use a class method
 *  use a class method to create an instance

 ## Structure
 5 min - Warm Up
-10 min - Class Methods as we know them
+10 min - Classs as we know them
 10 min - Class vs Instance Methods
 5 min - Break
 10 min - Use of Class Methods